DeepLearningMed/ViralPnumonia_CXR_Analysis/README.md

 These models are provided for **research and reproducibility purposes**.

-## External Validation of Diagnosis Module
+## External Validation of the Diagnostic Module

 - The external dataset used for the **first-step classification** is the publicly available **COVIDGR** dataset introduced by: